norlab-ulaval/trajectory-container-tools/documentation/timestamp_utilities.md

 - `startpoint` (bool): Include the starting timestamp (default: True)
 - `endpoint` (bool): Include the ending timestamp (default: False)

-**Returns:** A new multifeature container containing only data within the specified timestamp range.
+**Returns:** A new trajectory features bag container containing only data within the specified timestamp range.

 **Use Cases:**
 - Extract specific time windows from long recordings